LeelaChessZero/lczero-training/README.md

+# WARNING: THIS BRANCH REQUIRES TENSORFLOW 2.13+ AND HAS ONLY BEEN TESTED WITH 2.14

 # What's new here?

 I've added a few features and modules to the training pipeline.
 Please direct any questions to the Leela Discord server.